 In the Data XChange Source dialog that appears, enter the name of the source in the Source Name text box.
 Use a short but descriptive name to indicate to users what Data XChange source is being used for updating.

-- Click the Select a data source Expansion (triangle) icon and in the Mapped Fields group, select one or more of the Archive Index Fields to map to from the list of available Fields.
+Click the Select a data source Expansion (triangle) icon and in the Mapped Fields group, select one or more of the Archive Index Fields to map to from the list of available Fields.
+Note, if your chose Internal Database in step 7, the Data Source selector will be replaced with a list of GlobalSearch databases available in the environment.

 Modify External Data XChange Sources Settings

-- In the Data XChange Source dialog, select the source and click the Edit (
+In the Data XChange Source dialog, select the source and click the Edit (pencil) icon and make changes to the settings.

 Delete Links to External Data XChange Sources